projectinterzone/tITZ/doc/build-unix.md

 * Position Independent Executable
     Build position independent code to take advantage of Address Space Layout Randomization offered by some kernels.
-Attackers who can cause execution of code at an arbitrary memory location are thwarted if they don't know where anything useful is located.
+An attacker who is able to cause execution of code at an arbitrary memory location is thwarted if he doesn't know where anything useful is located.
     The stack and heap are randomly located by default but this allows the code section to be randomly located as well.

-    On an AMD64 processor where a library was not compiled with -fPIC, this will cause an error such as: "relocation R_X86_64_32 against `......' can not be used when making a shared object;"
+    On an Amd64 processor where a library was not compiled with -fPIC, this will cause an error such as: "relocation R_X86_64_32 against `......' can not be used when making a shared object;"

     To test that you have built PIE executable, install scanelf, part of paxutils, and use: